arielmata/cpsc408-covid-vaccination-dashboard/README.md

 # COVID Vacccination Progress Dashboard for California

-An application developed in Python with a MySQL database to display statistics on the Covid Vaccination Progress for California
+An application developed in Python with a MySQL database to display statistics on the Covid Vaccination Progress for California.

 ## Identifying Information
 * Name: Ariel Gutierrez